vrkoychev/sofia-real-estate-price-prediction/README.md

 - `data/` - Raw and cleaned datasets
 - `flask_app/` - Web application

+## Note about Model File
+The trained model file (best_real_estate_model.pkl) is not included due to size constraints.
+Run the notebooks to regenerate the model.

 ## Author
 Valentin Koychev - Technical University of Sofia - 2025